ey92/notes/6010notes.md

 #### Economic Solution
 - sharing of digital products does not necessarily harm the sellers for 3 reasons:

-1. savings from digital distribution
+##### 1. _savings from digital distribution_
 - when distribution and marketing costs are high, cost savings from digital distribution can compensate more than enough for losses from sharing
 - readers, authors, publishers earn more from digital distribution
 - comedian Louis CK - bypassing cable networks and distributing his own shows on the web; allow people to share them

-2. sharing leads to market expansion
+##### 2. _sharing leads to market expansion_
 - when untapped potential market is very large, and advertising and customer acquisition costs are high, sharing by consumers may expand the market and benefit everyone
 - unknown new bands are supportive of music sharing
 - revenue = market size x market share of paying customers
     - _pays to have a smaller share of a larger market_
 - 1980s movie producers vs VCR technology
     - benefited movie producers by creating new market of home entertainment in 1990s
 - 1800s public libraries vs book publishers
     - public libraries made reading popular
     - reading was previously an elite hobby
     - massive growth of market size

-3. sharing may lead to monopolistic prices
+##### 3. _sharing may lead to monopolistic prices_
 - sharing can benefit sellers, if they can control prices and price better
 - _monopolistic competition_: information sellers often have freedom to set prices because digital products are unique to each seller
 - if you know the product will be shared, you price it higher
     - **site license**: one price, multiple distribution
     - e.g. MS Office sells to university for 50k
         - save on advertising and distribution
     - publishers through library rates: software companies though site sharing
 - economic analysis of sharing is complex
     - sharing does not always benefit sellers
     - example assuming marginal production cost is 0:
         - reservation price of 4 customers: 1   3   3   4
         - revenues for price: 1,3,4:        4   9   9   4
         - maximum revenue:                              9
-            - --
+        - -
         - 2 sites of customers:             1+4=5   3+3=6
         - revenues at price 5,6:                10       6
         - maximum revenue:                              10
-            - --
+        - -
         - 2 sites of customers:             1+3=4   3+4=7
         - revenues at price 4,7:                8       7
         - maximum revenue:                              8
 - when do suppliers benefit from sharing?
     - distribution of reservation prices: normal distribution
     - when people share, distribution will have a smaller variance (from Central Limit Theorem)
         - sharing ~ sampling: sharing may reduce variance in reservation prices (less market uncertainty)
         - can price better and capture more of the market
     - sharing doesn't always decrease variance; sometimes sharing increases variance
         - if sample not always the same size, variance can go up
         - if populations relatively uniform in size with similar reservation prices from CLT, variance will go down
         - if populations are not uniform in size or reservation prices, variance may increase
         - more importantly, can still benefit if can charge different prices for each population
             - **price discrimination**
 - thought experiment: no copyright protection
     - nobody would create anything, since they can't sell enough copies to overcome production costs
         - assumes few sellers, fixed prices